devdahyuk/LGGram-Z990-Hackintosh/README.md

 * Stable
 * Some missing features, but still ok
-* Supports macOS Ventura Beta 5 (will be released, still testing)
+* Supports macOS Ventura Beta 5

 Fixed trackpad issue when dual booting.
 (Ex, Windows and macOS dual booting didn't work properly due to trackpad not working, but fixed)
 Used [OpenCore NO ACPI](https://gitee.com/btwise/OpenCore_NO_ACPI) by btwise at Gitee (compiled by myself, OC 0.8.3)